Quackathon-Quiz-Bot/coding-quiz-bot/README.md

 - Install dependencies with `npm install`
 - Create a .env file following the instructions in the .env.sample file
 - Run the app using `npm run start`

+# Contribution Guidelines

+Make sure to keep your code clean, clear, and well commented so that it remains junior dev friendly!

+Use consistent code styling and run prettier before submitting your PR!